section-engineering-education/engineering-education/content/articles/getting-experiential-on-a-quarkus-project/index.md

 - Are compatible with each other since Quarkus  is an implementation of Microprofile which is well-built based on the given specifications.

 _**Differences**:_
-- These two can't be really said to be differing from each other.
-Microprofile is used to do microservices specification in the Java Enterprise environment.
-Quarkus on the other hand is an **implementation** of Microprofile which is well-built based on the given specifications.
+- While Microprofile is used to do microservices specification in the Java Enterprise environment, Quarkus is an **implementation** of Microprofile which is well-built based on the given specifications.

-If you have worked with Microprofile, Quarkus is going to be simpler for you to work with.
+If you have worked with Microprofile, Quarkus is going to be simpler for you.

 Quarkus boasts of its reload speed and memory efficiency when built and run on Native environment via [GraalVM](https://www.graalvm.org/) followed by the JVM compared to the Traditional environment.

-This is well indicated by the image below found on its [official website](https://quarkus.io/):
+This is well indicated by the image below, found on its [official website](https://quarkus.io/).

 ![Quarkus efficiency and performance](Quarkus_efficiency_image.png "This shows how Quarkus performs in Native, JVM, and Traditional environments")
 _(Photo from Official Quarkus website)_

 ### Get started with a Quarkus project

-You shall look at how to start and create your Quarkus project using:
+You will create your Quarkus project using:

 - [Quarkus.io](https://code.quarkus.io/) project initializer.
 - Using Visual Studio Code.